jewel/clearskies/protocol/rainy_day.md

 ===================

 The rainy day extension is an extension that provides peer-to-peer backup or archival amongst a large group of peers.
-It's official feature string is "rainy_day".
+It's official extension name is "rainy_day".

 This file currently contains my personal notes on what the feature might